Leather care advice from our Chemists

 •Does not build up on the surface with extra applications, has to be a diminishing, sacrificial product.
 Any new coats can work to protect and care for the surface of the leather.

-•Protectantion, to reduce wear and tear, and anything liquid affecting the coated surface.
+•Protectant, for abrasion resistance, for preventing wear and tear as you slide over the set bolsters, seams and stitching, also helping stop any liquids from affecting or staining the coated surface.
 But still allowing it to breathe and rehydrate, so it keeps feeing like new.

 •Non hazing, we hated the haze interior products give on the inside of windows, so asked for something that would give minimal residue, so not to end up caking windows after every time we used it, should have seen their faces when asked for that one… Or ours when they did it a full year later!